-Employee Performance Management and Organisational Performance Research is undertaken on behalf of Actus.
+Employee Performance Management and Organisational Performance Research was undertaken on behalf of Actus.
 The research was undertaken by Dr Nuno Da Camara, Lecturer in HR and Organisational Behaviour at Southampton Business School, University of Southampton.
 Dr. Nuno Da Camara is also CEO of ZarQuest, a consultancy specialising in internal reputation and employee engagement.

 The research paper will look at what drives high performance.
 Firstly by defining and explaining the term ‘performance management’ and what ‘good’ actually looks like.
 It identifies numerous research study findings and ideal principles.
 It will take the reader through the journey of the Organisational Performance process and explores the benefits that process can deliver.